 1944 Robert Wright and George Forrest put words to classical themes by Edvard Grieg to create the operetta Song of Norway, based on Grieg's life.
-It opens an 860-performance run today at the Imperial Theatre, helped by George Balanchine's choreography, and the success of the song "Strange Music."
+It runs 860 performances at the Imperial Theatre, helped by George Balanchine's choreography, and the success of the song "Strange Music."

-1986 A lot of major Broadway talent converges on the musical Rags, an original musical about immigrants on New York's lower east side, which opens a 4-performance flop run today.
+1986 A lot of major Broadway talent converges on the musical Rags, an original musical about immigrants on New York's Lower East Side, which opens a disappointing 4-performance run.
 Music is by Charles Strouse, lyrics are by Stephen Schwartz (returning to Broadway for the first time since Working), libretto is by Joseph Stein.
-Opera star Teresa Stratas leads a cast that includes Larry Kert, Judy Kuhn, Dick Latessa and Lonny Price.
+Opera star Teresa Stratas leads a cast that includes Larry Kert, Judy Kuhn, Dick Latessa, and Lonny Price.

 1990 A revival of Moss Hart's Light Up the Sky opens Off-Broadway at the Roundabout Theatre Company.
 Elaine Bromka, Charles Keating, and Betsy Joslyn are featured in the cast under the direction of Larry Carpenter.
 The original production of the show was produced on Broadway in 1948 for 214 performances.
 A week following the opening, Jason Alexander replaces cast member Bruce Weitz.

 2002 Master dancer-choreographer Savion Glover and director George C. Wolfe's Bring in 'da Noise/Bring in 'da Funk song-and-dance revue begins a revival tour with original cast members Glover and Lynette DuPree at Atlanta's Alliance Theatre Company.
-After the Atlanta run ends Sept.
-29, a new national tour will kick off, stopping in major US cities including Boston, Chicago, Washington, DC and Los Angeles, as well as short runs on college campuses throughout the U.S.
+After the Atlanta run ends September 29, a new national tour kicks off, stopping in major US cities including Boston; Chicago; Washington, DC; and Los Angeles; as well as short runs on college campuses throughout the U.S.